segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 | `left_join_on`   | Defines the relationship between the two entity tables: `[left entity name].[column name] = [junction table column name]`. |
 | `right_join_on`  | Defines the relationship between the two entity tables: `[junction table column name] = [right entity name].[column name]`. |

-Note that `schema.table` is implied within the junction table column name and doesn't need to be provided.
+**Note:** `schema.table` is implied within the junction table column name and doesn't need to be provided.

 > warning ""
 > Attributes from a junction table are not referenceable with the Audience Builder.
 If you'd like to reference an additional column on the junction table for filtering, you must first define it as an entity and explicitly define a relationship name.

 Example: